Protected customer data

 Anchor link to section titled "Using protected customer data"After your app is approved to access protected customer data, API requests and webhooks that contain protected resources will return the data requested.
 Responses will include only approved fields, and unapproved fields will be redacted.

-API requests to unapproved resources will return an HTTP 403 Forbidden
+GraphQL requests to unapproved types will return an HTTP 200 Ok

 Example API requests for protected customer data